Skip to main content

 Authoring Tools

 You can author your own tools for your use or to share with others.
 The process for authoring a tool is as simple as creating a tool.gpt file in the root directory of your project.
-This file is itself a GPTScript that defines the tool's name, description, and what it should do.
+This file is a GPTScript that defines the tool's name, description, and what it should do.

 Quickstart